GNSS-based Lunar Orbit and Clock Estimation With Stochastic Cloning UD Filter

 This section quantified the principal error sources affecting terrestrial GNSS navigation at lunar distances.
 The results expose a fundamental trade-off governed by tangential altitude: higher-altitude rays reduce ionospheric/plasmaspheric residuals but also reduce $C/N_0$, increasing thermal noise.

 Pseudorange measurements offer the highest availability but are strongly affected by ionospheric and plasmaspheric delays, particularly at low-to-medium tangential altitudes.
-Using single-frequency pseudorange without introducing significant biases requires one (or more) of the following: (i) aggressive tangential-altitude screening, (ii) inflating measurement variances (suboptimal but simple), (iii) compensation using external delay models, or (iv) explicit estimation (or addition as `consider' states) of delay states in the filter.
+Using single-frequency pseudorange without introducing significant biases requires one (or more) of the following: (i) aggressive tangential-altitude screening, (ii) inflating measurement variances (suboptimal but simple), (iii) compensation using external delay models, or (iv) explicit estimation (or addition as consider states where cross-covariance is taken into account but the states are not explicitly estimated~\cite{Tapley2004}) of delay states in the filter.
 Ionosphere-free pseudorange mitigates the dominant first-order delay but reduces availability and increases receiver noise.
 TDCP provides a favorable compromise when tangential-altitude screening is applied, because differencing removes integer ambiguity and suppresses slowly varying biases while retaining mm-level precision when the ionospheric delays are small compared to receiver noise.

 Table~\ref{tab:measurement_tradeoff} summarizes the qualitative trade-offs observed in the simulation and the corresponding preferable tangential-altitude screening strategy for maintaining delay residuals smaller than the receiver noise.